Pandurang-More/Retrieval-Augmented-Generation/README.md

-# 📄 Offline RAG Document Summarizer
+# 📄 RAG Document Summarizer

 A fully **offline Retrieval-Augmented Generation (RAG)** system for summarizing research papers and documents using **FAISS** for retrieval and **Ollama** for